paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 # How to contribute?
 You can contribute to the project in different ways:
 * by completing, enriching or correcting the concepts' lists.
 They are presented as .csv files (in utf8 format), so that their structure is easily accessible and understandable without any specialised computer knowledge.
-* by translating the concepts' lists into toher languages.
+* by translating the concepts' lists into other languages.
 Endangered languages are very welcome.
 * by participating in the development of the software tools associated with the project.

 # A multilingual project